PavelOlkhovoi/Travel-App/README.md

 # The travel planner app

 ## Overview
 This app allows users to plan their travel routes.
-The app shows current weather if the trip is within a week.
-If not, you can see the predicted forecast.
-We can predict the weather only for the nearest 16 days.
+The app shows weather forecast for 1 week that includes the date of the depature.
+It is able to predict the weather only for the 16 days starting from the current date.
 The app fetches data from "Weatherbit", "Geonames" and "Pixabay" API.
 I have built the app by vanilla JS, Webpack, Express, Jest and Service Workers.

 ## Usage